 Pathfinder General /pfg/

-If you are asking for build advice, please mention which third-party books are allowed.
-If you do not say anything, we will assume DSP/SoP is allowed.
+If you are asking for build advice, please mention if any third-party books are allowed, and if so, which.

 Unified /pfg/ link repository:

 Go look at the creation costs and time.

 Go look at how useless they can be

 Go look at the fucking reflex saves everyone and his paralyzed mother can fucking make.

 Nth for "how do I snek in Pathfinder?"

 I must be the happiest of sneks.
 The smuggest, too, if that's possible.

 The Nagaji have a druid archetype that lets you wild shape into a Naga.
 So you can be a people snake!